nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 When a large object is allocated, for example a slice with 1 million large structs, the kernel does not immediately commit physical memory.
 Instead, it reserves virtual address space for the allocation.
-Physical pages are only allocated when the program first writes to that region.
+Physical pages are only ever allocated when the program first writes to that region, thanks to [demand paging](#demand-paging).
-This behavior is a result of the [demand paging](#demand-paging) mechanism.

 ## Stack Management